2016 International V8 Supercars Championship: Driver changes

+Chaz Mostert moved from Prodrive Racing Australia to Rod Nash Racing, replacing David Reynolds.
+The team cited commercial reasons and not having to share a pit boom with Mark Winterbottom as the reason for the change.
+Reynolds moved to Erebus Motorsport, replacing Will Davison.

+2015 V8 Supercars Dunlop Series champion Cam Waters replaced Mostert at Prodrive Racing Australia.
+Waters had substituted for Mostert in 2015 while the latter recovered from an injury.

+Will Davison joined Tekno Autosports, replacing the outgoing Shane Van Gisbergen, who joined an expanded Triple Eight Race Engineering in their third car.

+Aaren Russell, having raced a wildcard entry at the 2015 Bathurst 1000, joined Erebus Motorsport for his first full-time season, replacing Ashley Walsh.

 Tim Blanchard moved from Lucas Dumbrell Motorsport to Britek Motorsport.
+Blanchard was replaced at Lucas Dumbrell Motorsport by Andre Heimgartner.
+Dale Wood then moved to Nissan Motorsport, replacing James Moffat.

+James Moffat joined Garry Rogers Motorsport to replace David Wall.
+Wall was left without a full-time drive, and competed for the team at the endurance events.

-Fabian Coulthard moved from Brad Jones Racing to DJR Team Penske.
+Fabian Coulthard moved from Brad Jones Racing to join the expanded DJR Team Penske.
+He was replaced by Tim Slade, who moved from Walkinshaw Racing, which had shut down at the end of 2015.

-Will Davison moved from Erebus Motorsport to Tekno Autosports.

-Andre Heimgartner moved from Super Black Racing to Lucas Dumbrell Motorsport.

-James Moffat moved from Nissan Motorsport to Garry Rogers Motorsport to replace David Wall.

-Chaz Mostert moved from Prodrive Racing Australia to Rod Nash Racing, a customer team whose car is prepared by Prodrive Racing Australia.
-The team cited commercial reasons and not having to share a pit boom with Mark Winterbottom so as to no effect their races as the cause for Mostert's move.

-David Reynolds moved from Rod Nash Racing to Erebus Motorsport.

-Tim Slade moved from Walkinshaw Racing to Brad Jones Racing.

-Shane van Gisbergen moved from Tekno Autosports to Triple Eight Race Engineering.

-Dale Wood moved from Britek Motorsport to Nissan Motorsport.

-Aaren Russell, having raced a wildcard entry at the 2015 Supercheap Auto Bathurst 1000, joined Erebus Motorsport for his first full-time season, replacing Ashley Walsh.

-Cam Waters replaced Chaz Mostert at Prodrive Racing Australia after winning the 2015 V8 Supercars Dunlop Series for the team.
-Waters had previously raced for the team in the main series as a substitute for Mostert while the latter recovered from an injury.

 Mid-season changes

-Lee Holdsworth was injured in a heavy crash at the start of Race 13 at the CrownBet Darwin Triple Crown.
+Lee Holdsworth was injured in a heavy crash at the start of Race 13 at the Darwin Triple Crown.
 His team, Team 18, originally planned to use its endurance co-driver, Karl Reindler, to replace Holdsworth at the Townsville event.
 However, as the team's car could not be fixed in time for the event, a deal was made with Dunlop Series driver Kurt Kostecki, with Kostecki to race for the team at the Townsville and Ipswich events using his own chassis.
 The team completed the build of a new car ahead of the Sydney SuperSprint and Reindler drove the car at the event, with Holdsworth making his racing return at the Sandown 500.

-Aaren Russell and his sponsor Plus Fitness split with Erebus Motorsport prior to the Coates Hire Ipswich SuperSprint.
+Aaren Russell and his sponsor Plus Fitness split with Erebus Motorsport prior to the Ipswich SuperSprint.
 He was replaced by Craig Baird, one of the team's endurance co-drivers, for the event.
 Dunlop Series racer Shae Davies, who was scheduled to contest the Enduro Cup events with the team, was announced as the full-time replacement for Russell.

+Wildcard entries

+There would be only one wildcard entry for the Bathurst 1000 with Nissan Motorsport entering the "SuperGirls" wildcard for Renee Gracie and Simona De Silvestro.